riganti/dotvvm-docs/Controls/tailwind/Breadcrumb/sample1/sample.md

 ## Sample 1: Basic Breadcrumb

-Shows a simple breadcrumb trail with a current (active) item.
+Shows hard-coded breadcrumb items using `MenuItem` children.
+The sample uses `NavigateUrl`, `Icon`, and `IsActive` with URLs that stay inside the sample app.